jcowey/P3/OJS/help.md

 - Take care when assigning DOIs
   - Do not click on publish but on the big fat red "X"
   - Handreichung has a description of what then has to be done to avoid problems

+# Using the OJS system from submission through to publication

+A username must be created for all participants.
+Once this has been done they can access the system.
+- So person Z has to contact one of the editors by mail.
+That editor then has to create a username and password for that person
+- once the above has been done the person Z can then upload the submission
+- all members of the editorial board will have to have their own username and password.